Datavault-UK/automate-dv-docs/docs/macros/stage_macro_configurations.md

 This is extremely useful when a hashdiff composed of many columns needs to be generated, and you do not wish to individually provide all the columns.

 The snippets below demonstrate the use of an `exclude_columns` flag.
-This will inform dbtvault to exclude the columns listed under the `columns` key, instead of using them to create the hashdiff.
+This will inform AutomateDV to exclude the columns listed under the `columns` key, instead of using them to create the hashdiff.

 !!! tip "Hash every column without listing them all"